How to terminate an employee without risk

 • Cooperating in an investigation by the Equal Employment Opportunity Commission (EEOC)

-It is illegal for most employers to fire a staffer for refusing to take a lie detector test, thanks to the federal Employee Polygraph Protection Act.
+It is illegal for most employers to fire an employee for refusing to take a lie detector test, thanks to the federal Employee Polygraph Protection Act.
 (In many states, it’s illegal to administer polygraph tests in general.)

 The Occupational Safety and Health Act (OSHA) makes it illegal to fire workers for complaining about safety hazards or work conditions that violate state and federal regulations.

 Be sure to start putting things in writing at the first sign of trouble with an employee.
-The best way to document the process leading up to dismissal is with direct feedback about the issue, addressed to the employee in question.
+The best way to document the process leading up to dismissal is to give the employee in question direct feedback about the issue.
+Instead of surprising an employee with termination, you should give multiple warnings about behavior or performance issues.

 Communicate your expectations and concerns clearly, and state explicitly that failure to correct the issue at hand will result in termination.

-Obtain written acknowledgment of these communications from the employee, and record notes from disciplinary meetings, HR interactions, or additional trainings to establish a timeline of events from the first warning to ultimate dismissal.
+Additionally, you should obtain written acknowledgment of these communications from the employee.
+This creates a clear paper trail that will back up your defense in the event of claims of unfair firing practices.
+We recommend recording notes from disciplinary meetings, HR interactions, or additional training to establish a timeline of events from the first warning to the ultimate dismissal.

-The best-case scenario is that the employee will correct the issue as a result of your feedback and termination will no longer be on the table.
+The best-case scenario is that the employee will correct the issue as a result of your feedback, and termination will no longer be on the table.
+After all, termination is a worst-case scenario, and in most cases, employers would prefer not to dismiss the employee.
 If the employee doesn’t improve, you’ll have a solid record of evidence you can use in case of a wrongful termination lawsuit.

-Because firing someone is such an uncomfortable experience, it can be tempting to do it over the phone or via email in order to put some distance between yourself and the employee.
+Because firing someone is such an uncomfortable experience, it can be tempting to do it over the phone or via email to put some distance between yourself and the employee.

-Avoid this temptation: not only is an in-person meeting more respectful to the employee, but in-person conversations allow you to break the news to the employee more gently, which in turn decreases the likelihood of an extreme negative reaction.
+Avoid this temptation.
+An in-person conversation is more respectful to the employee, and allows you to break the news to the employee more gently, which in turn decreases the likelihood of a negative reaction.

-If an in-person meeting is impossible, try to arrange a web call with video so you can deliver the news face-to-face.
+If it’s not possible to meet in person, try to arrange a web call with video so you can deliver the news face-to-face.
 As a last resort, a personal phone call is preferable to a dismissal in writing.

 Here are a few key steps to prepare for a termination meeting: